r-obert/xpool.rb/README.md

 pool.shutdown
 ```

-_3._
+3.

-A demo of how to run a single unit of work across all subprocesses in the
+Schedule a unit of work to run across all available processes in a pool:
-pool:

 ```ruby
 class Unit